Germanic Languages

 Deutsches Haus

 Deutsches Haus, 420 West 116th Street, provides a center for German cultural activities on the Columbia campus.
 It sponsors lectures, film series, and informal gatherings that enrich the academic programs of the department.
 Frequent events throughout the fall and spring terms offer students opportunities to engage with current issues in the field and practice their language skills.
 Twice a month during the semester, the department offers “Kaffeestunde,” an open German conversation hour for speakers at all proficiency levels.
-The department also holds monthly Dutch and Yiddish Conversation hours as well as a recently-developed “Games Afternoon” [Spiele-Nachmittag].
+The department also holds monthly Dutch and Yiddish Conversation hours.

 Grading